Skip to Content

 Part 1

-Example basketball diagram that shows part 1 flare screen action and a slip cut within a 5 out continuity offense
+An example of flare screen action and a slip cut within 5 out offense.

 Following that, 1 receives the ball from 3 and at the same time, 2 slips to the basket while 4 lifts up towards the right side wing area.